 Discuss operational parameters and economic factors, including magnetite dosing, recovery, and how they compare to external carbon dosing.

-Identify challenges, limitations, and knowledge gaps, and outline directions for further research and scale-up.
+Identify challenges, limitations, and knowledge gaps, and outlines directions for further research and scale-up.

 2. Fundamentals of denitrification and electron transfer